ibm-cloud-docs/netezza/help/faqs.md

 {: support}

 To migrate your users from OnPrem LDAP to NZSaaS Azure AD and enable SAML, follow these steps:
-1. Configure Azure AD and Sync Users from LDAP.
+1. Configure Azure AD and sync users from LDAP.
 For more information, see [Setting Azure AD authentication](/docs/netezza?topic=netezza-azureadauth).
 1. Enable SAML by following the instructions in the [Enabling SAML authentication](/docs/netezza?topic=netezza-samliamauth).
 1. Take a global backup on your on-premises system using the following command:
 `nzbackup -globals -dir /nzscratch/OnPremGlobals`.